 Once you have enrolled you will receive a confirmation email with instructions on how to access the CMA Exam Support Package.
 CMA Exam Support Package doesn’t include study material.

 You are required to appear for the exam within 12 months and complete the CMA Program within 3 years after enrollment.

 Get a CMA Review Course

 The CMA exam is tough.
 There’s no point messing around with it and trying to pass it without using a professional set of study materials.
 A good CMA exam prep course (such as Surgent or Becker) will not only help you save time studying for the exam; it will also help you move on with your life faster.

 This is why it’s so important to get a CMA study guide that matches your learning style and works for your budget.
 This could mean the difference between failing the exam and having to take it multiple times or passing the first time and getting a raise and promotion.

 The investment in a proper CMA course is completely worth it.
 You can save a lot of money on your exam prep course with these active coupon codes.
-Below is a list of the top review courses on the market.
-Take a look at which one works for you.
+Below is a list of the top one’s on the market, take a look at which one works for you.

 How to Register for the CMA Exam

 The next step after enrolling in a CMA program is to register for the exam.
 You can register online, over the phone, or by mail or fax.
 Anything works, but it’s easier to do it online.